Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 # Introduction
 This is a pipeline for bootstrapping a variant resource to enable GATK base quality score recalibration (BQSR; see links below) for non-model organisms that lack a publicly available variant resource.
 Multiple rounds of bootstrapping can be performed.
 After the initial round, assess your final VCF variants and metrics and if a second round is desired, repeat all bootstrapping steps.
 The scripts are designed to work on NCI Gadi HPC.

+# ⚠️ Notice of workflow deprecation
+This workflow is no longer actively supported or maintained.
+While you are welcome to use the existing code, please note that no further updates, bug fixes, or support will be provided.

+For questions or alternative recommendations for University of Sydney staff and students, please get in touch with sih_info@sydney.edu.au.
+You can find alternatives at [WorkflowHub](https://workflowhub.eu/)

+Thank you for your understanding!

 # Useful links
 Thorough overview of steps: https://gencore.bio.nyu.edu/variant-calling-pipeline-gatk4/